profound-labs/forest-path/manuscript/markdown/what-it-takes.md

 What it Takes to Reach the Goal
 ===============================

+*By Ajahn Piak.
+An interview with a senior disciple of Ajahn Chah conducted by Ajahn Chandako.*

 During the first few years of his monastic career, a young monk’s training is divided between Wat Pah Nanachat and other branch monasteries of Wat Pah Pong.
 One of the disciples of Ajahn Chah who has